 Items Eligible for a Settlement

-When another driver hits you and causes injuries in a drunk driving accident, you can seek compensation for a number of items, including:
+When another driver hits you and causes injuries in a drunk driving wreck in Clearwater, your lawyer can seek compensation for a number of items, including:

 - Medical bills: Any costs you have from a hospital stay, a doctor’s care, physical therapy rehabilitation, prescription drugs, or surgery should be recoverable in the lawsuit.